Osemekian/shecodeafrica-data-science-journey/README.md

 # shecodeafrica-data-science-journey
-A comprehensive collection of assignments, practice exercises, mini-projects, and learning milestones completed during the She Code Africa Data Science Program.
+A comprehensive collection of assignments, practice exercises, mini projects, and learning milestones completed during the She Code Africa Data Science Program.
 Overview

 This repository documents my learning journey through the She Code Africa Data Science Program.

-It contains assignments, coding exercises, notebooks, mini-projects, and practical applications completed during the program.
+It contains assignments, coding exercises, notebooks, mini projects, and practical applications completed during the program.

 The purpose of this repository is to showcase my progress, technical skills, and commitment to continuous learning in Data Science.
 About Me

 I am a Medical Laboratory Scientist with a growing interest in leveraging data to improve healthcare decision-making and patient outcomes.

-Through the She Code Africa Data Science Program, I gained hands-on experience in:
+Through the She Code Africa Data Science Program, I gained hands on experience in:

 Python Programming
 Data Analysis